Best payment gateways

 With the solution, you can accept payments from websites and transfer funds into a merchant bank account quickly.
 It supports all major credit cards, including Visa, MasterCard, American Express, Discover, Diner’s Club and JCB.
 As well as this, the platform is compatible with digital payment services such as Apple Pay, PayPal and Visa Checkout.

 Although the software can accept transactions made by customers all over the world, your business must be registered in the US, UK, Canada, Europe or Australia if you’d like to use this service.
-Just like Tipalti, you have to email the company to get access to a list of price plans.

 A developer-first payments technology platform